Conjugate Heat Transfer for Flow Over a Pebble

 Figure 1: NekRS flow domain.
 Sidesets in the fluid domain are colored on the right.

 NekRS shall solve for laminar flow over this pebble.
 Details on the problem specifications are given in a previous tutorial.
-The inlet velocity is specified such that the Reynolds number is .
 If you have not reviewed this prior tutorial, we highly recommend doing so before proceeding.

 The MOOSE heat transfer module shall be used to solve for the solid temperature.
 NekRS and MOOSE will be coupled through boundary conditions on the pebble surface; NekRS shall compute a pebble surface temperature to be applied as a Dirichlet condition to MOOSE, while MOOSE shall compute a pebble surface heat flux to be applied as a Neumann condition in NekRS.